tech-med/medlearnity.com/src/content/wpPages/marketing/thank-you/index.md

 Thanks for reaching out!
 We'll be in touch shortly.

-In the meantime, learn more about us!
+In the meantime, learn more about us